Spredzy/blog.yanisguenane.fr/content/posts/sharing_secrets_across_a_team.md

   * Editing a password: `pass edit myteam/mailserver/root`
   * Generating a password: `pass generate myteam/mailserver/notifications`

 The data organization is really up to you and your team members.
-This translate to simple file hierarchy on the file system.
+This translates to simple file hierarchy on the file system.
 One can provide more than just the private bits in the secret, it can provide any metadata that might be usefull in the context of the secret.
 Refer to the [pass(1)](https://git.zx2c4.com/password-store/about/) man pages for more examples.

 The great thing with `pass(1)` is that each operation generates a git commit.
 Making it easily version controlled.
 Below an example of what happens when inserting a new secret.